-6. At least 80% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics that contribute to one or more of the United Nations Sustainable Development Goals and/or with the sustainable investment criteria.
+4. At least 51% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics, and/or the sustainable investment criteria.

 To determine whether and to what extent assets comply with these characteristics or the sustainable investment criteria, a proprietary data processing program assesses assets in accordance with ESG criteria (environmental, social and governance).

 The data processing program uses a variety of assessment categories and/or turnover thresholds to determine whether assets may be used to comply with environmental or social characteristics and/or sustainable investment criteria and whether the investee companies follow good governance practices.

 The data processing program uses data from one or multiple ESG data providers, public sources and/or internal assessments to derive combined scores.

 With some assessment categories, issuers each receive one of six possible letter coded scores, with "A" being the highest score and "F" being the lowest score on the scale.

-6.a.
+4.a.
 ESG assessment categories The data processing program uses, for example: